MAILAB-Yonsei/Detection/README.md

 5. pip install -r requirements.txt

-if you want to use mish activation
+If you want to use mish activation

 <pre>
 <code>